igovickyfirmandia/makeoverforall_test/README.md

 # makeoverforall_test

-I create this test using python unittest framework.
-Test scenario that i create is based on user behaviour when using this web [click here](https://www.makeoverforall.com/) like:
+I create this test using python unittest framework, and based on user behaviour when using this web [click here](https://www.makeoverforall.com/) like:
   1. Register/Login
   2. Click on SALE
   3. Search items